toddaustin07/edgebridge/README.md

 ### Forwarding device/app message TO an Edge driver
-Senario:  The Edge driver wants to receive web requests from a LAN-based device or application The Edge driver sends a request to the server to **register** a specific device/app address from which it wants to receive messages
+Senario:  The Edge driver wants to receive web requests from a LAN-based device or application The Edge driver sends an HTTP request to the server to **register** a specific device/app address from which it wants to receive messages:
 ```
 POST http://192.168.1.140:8088/api/register?devaddr=<address of device/app to listen to>&hubaddr=<hub IP:port in use by the driver>&edgeid=<Edge device.id>
 DELETE http://192.168.1.140:8088/api/register?devaddr=<address of device/app to stop listening to>&hubaddr=<hub IP:port in use by the driver>&edgeid=<Edge device.id>